-The draft order would grant, in part, petitions for reconsideration filed by NAB and Nexstar regarding the local television ownership rule, and revise that rule in two significant respects.
-The existing local television ownership rule allows a company to own up to two television stations in a local market only if (i) the digital noise limited service contours (NLSCs) of the stations do not overlap, and (ii) at least one of the stations is not ranked among the top-four stations in the market (the "Top Four Prohibition") and at least eight independently owned television stations would remain in the market after consummation of a proposed transaction (the "Eight Voices Test").
-The draft order would revise the local television ownership rule by eliminating the Eight Voices Test and adopting a hybrid approach to the Top Four Prohibition that would allow for case-by-case analysis.
+The Order on Reconsideration grants, in part, petitions for reconsideration filed by NAB and Nexstar regarding the local television ownership rule, and revises that rule in two significant respects.
+Prior to the Order on Reconsideration, the local television ownership rule allowed a company to own up to two television stations in a local market only if: (i) the digital noise limited service contours (NLSCs) of the stations did not overlap; and (ii) at least one of the stations was not ranked among the top-four stations in the market (the Top Four Prohibition) and at least eight independently owned television stations would remain in the market after consummation of a proposed transaction (the Eight Voices Test).
+The Order on Reconsideration revises the local television ownership rule by eliminating the Eight Voices Test and adopting a hybrid approach to the Top Four Prohibition that allows for case-by-case analysis.

-The current rule was adopted in 1999 and, following denial of reconsideration, challenged in court.
+The rule in place prior to the Order on Reconsideration was adopted in 1999 and, following denial of reconsideration, challenged in court.
 The D.C.
 Circuit remanded the rule to the FCC, finding that the Eight Voices Test was flawed because it failed to consider outlets other than television broadcast stations.[3]
 In subsequent quadrennial review decisions, the Commission decided to retain the rule and was affirmed by the Third Circuit.
 The 2016 Media Ownership Order again retained (with only a minor technical modification) the 1999 version of the local television ownership rule, based on a determination that the rule remained necessary to promote competition.
-In that order, the FCC concluded that it was appropriate to focus on promoting competition among broadcast stations - rather than a larger market that would include non-broadcast video alternatives - for purposes of evaluating the continued appropriateness of the local television ownership rule.
-While recognizing that the video marketplace has changed significantly since 1999 and, particularly, in very recent years, the draft order would preserve the focus on competition among local television stations rather than including non-broadcast sources given the "unique and important role" of broadcast television.
+In that decision, the FCC concluded that it was appropriate to focus on promoting competition among broadcast stations-rather than a larger market that would include non-broadcast video alternatives-for purposes of evaluating the continued appropriateness of the local television ownership rule.
+The Order on Reconsideration, while recognizing that the video marketplace has changed significantly since 1999 and, particularly, in very recent years, preserves the focus on competition among local television stations rather than including non-broadcast sources given the "unique and important role" of broadcast television.

-At the same time, the draft order emphasizes that the very importance of local television stations makes it important to avoid unnecessary restrictions on television broadcasters in view of the constantly expanding video programming options available to consumers.
-In an effort to help television broadcasters achieve economies of scale and improve their ability to serve their local markets, the draft order would adopt two "common sense modifications" to the local television ownership rule.
+At the same time, the Order on Reconsideration emphasizes that the very importance of local television stations makes it important to avoid unnecessary restrictions on television broadcasters in view of the constantly expanding video programming options available to consumers.
+In an effort to help television broadcasters achieve economies of scale and improve their ability to serve their local markets, the Order on Reconsideration adopts two "common sense modifications" to the local television ownership rule.

-First, the draft order would eliminate the Eight Voices Test, finding it to be unsupported by the record or reasoned analysis.
-Noting that the Commission has spent years seeking comment on the local television ownership rule, the draft order finds that the Eight Voices Test represents, at bottom, an arbitrary line.
-In addition, the draft order determines that the Eight Voices Test is inconsistent with the realities of the current television marketplace and prevents combinations that would likely produce significant public interest benefits.
-Further, the draft order notes that small and mid-sized markets - in which the Eight Voices Test effectively prohibits common ownership of television stations - are those in which the efficiencies of common ownership can often produce the greatest benefits.
+First, the Order on Reconsideration eliminates the Eight Voices Test, finding it to be unsupported by the record or reasoned analysis.
+Noting that the Commission has spent years seeking comment on the local television ownership rule, the Order on Reconsideration finds that the Eight Voices Test represents, at bottom, an arbitrary line.
+In addition, the Order on Reconsideration determines that the Eight Voices Test is inconsistent with the realities of the current television marketplace and prevents combinations that would likely produce significant public interest benefits.
+Further, it notes that small and mid-sized markets-in which the Eight Voices Test effectively prohibits common ownership of television stations-are those in which the efficiencies of common ownership can often produce the greatest benefits.